pietg/survival-sacrifice-model/README.md

 by itself.

-In contrast, the primal-dual interior point method has super-linear convergence and only deals with 2n parameters (n being sample size).
+In contrast, the primal-dual interior point method has super-linear convergence and only deals with 2n parameters (n=sample size).

 The present method is demonstrated by the R file surv_sacr.R for the data set of 109 mice in Table 1 of the above paper of Turnbull and Mitchell,